paulfitz/paulfitz.github.io/_posts/2017-03-26-convnets-without-tears.md

 and just telling your buddy all the limitations of your detector.
 And sometimes that would be OK, sometimes not.

 Things are different now.
-Here's how I'd tackle this problem today.
+Here's how I'd tackle this problem today, with convnets.

 First question: can I get labelled data?
 ----------------------------------------

 This means, can I get examples of inputs and the corresponding desired outputs?
 In large quantities?
+Convnets are thirsty for training data.
-If I can get enough examples, a neural network will stand a good shot at learning what I used to program, and better.
+If I can get enough
+examples, they stand a good shot at learning what I used to program, and better.

 I can certainly take pictures and videos of me walking around putting this pattern in different places, but I'd have to label where the pattern is in each frame, which would be a pain.
 I might be able to do a dozen or so examples, but not thousands or millions.
 That's not something I'd do for this alleged "buddy."
 You'd have to pay me, and even then I'd just take your money and pay someone else to do it.

 Second question: can I generate labelled data?